Zulko/moviepy/docs/crash_course/crash_course.rst

 .. _renderingAClip:

-Wrting a video clip to a file
+Writing a video clip to a file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To write a clip as a video file, use ::